 12 original kit pieces plus 3 further custom EPROM kits • 48 kit pieces in all • Original, Fairlight, Electro and Custom sound banks

 The Drumulator was pretty much an instant hit for E-mu.
 It aimed squarely at the territory of the Linn drum, but was far more affordable.
-Real-time sequencing was coupled with onboard samples in wonderfully dense, gritty 12-bit quality, and the samples themselves were the crowning glory: twelve great-sounding kit pieces which defined the sound of countless hits.
+Real-time sequencing was coupled with onboard samples in wonderfully dense, gritty 8-bit quality (though with cool 12-bit-companded outputs), and the samples themselves were the crowning glory: twelve great-sounding kit pieces which defined the sound of countless hits.
 Hell, you could even chain the thing up to an Apple II for visual editing and sequence programming, which made it feel a bit like a Fairlight.
 It was a technological marvel of its time.

 Housed in a sturdy great wedge of powder-coated steel, the Drumulator came with no MIDI and no way of expanding its onboard sounds.
 Luckily, though, the EPROMS housing its samples are fairly readily accessible, and with a bit of effort, a screwdriver, and some replacement chips, you can upgrade your Drumulator to embrace lots of sounds that weren’t ever part of its factory spec.
 Pumped out through those classic D-to-A converters, these can sound fantastic.